 What if my wife and I swap cars?

 Just put both drivers details on the file. e.g. MALE 56 details.
 Female 45 details

 Can Ambos and Police read these?

-Many ambulances and police these days have computers onboard, but the term ICE is internationally known for In Case Emergency.
-All hospitals have computers to read the usb if it's required.
+Many ambulances and police these days have computers onboard, some don't.
+Check with your local authorities but the term ICE is internationally known for In Case Emergency.
+All hospitals and Police have computers to read the usb if it's required.
 If in doubt, please check your local authorities.

-Phones have locks, go flat, get smashed or lost in accidents.
+Phones are often locked, go flat, or get smashed or lost in accidents.
 This product isn't an either or, it's a both kinda thing.
 It's your choice, but for under $20 this is a great backup option.